brentonmdunn/151a-project/README.md

 ### The Dataset
 The first challenge was with the dataset itself.
 Some plant species had more examples than others, which created an imbalance and may have made it harder for the models to learn about the less common species.
 We did some preprocessing–resizing, normalizing, and data augmentation–but looking back, we could’ve gone further.
 Because there were so many plant classes, there were certain ones that were overrepresented and others that were underrepresented.
 Techniques like oversampling the underrepresented species, generating more examples might have helped with the imbalance, or class weighting may have been helpful.

+### Preprocessing
+Preprocessing images had a lot more to it than we initially thought.
+We started with the basic resizing and scaling.
+However, we didn't learn about feature extraction until MS4, in which we decided to use HOG extraction.

 ### Model 1: Convolutional Neural Network (CNN)
 We wanted to start with a CNN model because it’s a common tool for image classification.
 But in practice, it didn’t perform as well as we hoped.
 The training accuracy was decent, but when it came to validation and test data, the model struggled.
 This was probably a sign of overfitting–it learned the training data too well but couldn’t generalize to new images.